dashu2410/HiringChallenges/DataEngineering/README.md

     1. Ensuring safety of API keys (if any are used)
     2. Creating a query utility that lets a user query the number of free bikes currently available by giving a subset of the 'commonName' string
 5. How much the candidate stays in touch with us during the process of the project
-6. Homogeneity of commits - All commits should only be addressing one particular issue/feature, which is highlighted clearly in the commit message.
-This does not imply that all commits need to be small.
+6. [Guidelines](https://gist.github.com/turbo/efb8d57c145e00dc38907f9526b60f17) for clean commit messages

 ### Submission Process
 1. Clone this repository
 2. Remove the assignment README’s (and all folders) and start developing your project in it
+3. Add a readme that details on exactly how to run the code
-3. Raise a Pull Request
+4. Raise a Pull Request